davepinch/pinchy.cc/collections/_posts/2022-05-12-welcome-to-your-day.md

 linked:
   - _hashtags/a-new-day.md
 tags:
+  - a-new-day
   - Reply with a PR
+  - work
-  - You
+  - you
   - Yourself
-  - a-new-day
 ---
 Hello, {% include you-link.html title="you" %}!
 Welcome to a new day.